 Several patient-specific PCR-based (e.g. ASO-PCR) and flow cytometric technologies have been developed by regional test centers in order to routinely assess MRD levels during the course of therapy.
 However, ASO-PCR requires patient- and tumor-specific primer and probe sets, making it cost prohibitive and impossible to offer as a standardized method.
-Flow cytometry - even more sensitive multiparameter flow cytometry protocols - are difficult to standardize between testing centers.
-Neither of these methods meet the internationally recognized criteria for a standardized, quantitative measure of residual disease and therefore do not meet the standards required to take them through the regulatory agencies.
+Flow cytometry assays are also subjective and difficult to standardize between testing centers.
+Even innovative multiparametric flow cytometry methods are difficult to standardize and therefore do not meet the standards required to take them through the regulatory agencies.